 Is a Night Guard Right for Me?

-During routine dental exams and dental cleanings in Lake County, your dentists will look for signs of teeth grinding or bruxism.
+During routine dental exams and dental cleanings, your dentists will look for signs of teeth grinding or bruxism.
 Where the condition is either detected or reported, there are follow up appointments to check for progression through:

 - Extensive tooth damage, which may include missing or cracked teeth